 With the help of donations by the Japanese government, by public and private institutions and by numerous individual donors, the library of the Section was greatly expanded.
 A donation by late Takashima Koichi, former president of Kyoei Steel, led to the establishment of the Takashima Foundation in 1993.
 The Foundation supports the development of Japanese studies at the University of Warsaw.
 Thanks to Mr. Takashima and his sister, Mrs. Kazuko, the Section also received a beautiful tearoom for the very traditional tea ceremony.
 Very important were two visits and lectures, in 2007 and 2010, by Sen Genshitsu, the 15th Grand Master of Urasenke – the leading tea ceremony school in Japan.

 Japanese institutions have repeatedly acknowledged our Section’s share in research and in fostering the knowledge of Japanese culture in Poland.
-The Japan Foundation Prize and the diploma of the Foreign Minister of Japan can serve as two prestigious distinctions to prove our worth.
+The Japan Foundation Award and the diploma of the Foreign Minister of Japan can serve as two prestigious distinctions to prove our worth.